statox/particles-life/src/lib/ReactionDiffusion/v8/components/about.md

 ### Manual
 This is an interactive view of the model.

 The menu on the left allows the user to change the `f` and `k` parameters of the simulation and see how they influence the reaction.
-It is also possible to select a few preset with the drop down menu.
+It is also possible to select a preset with the drop down menu.

 ![fkselector]({baseUrl}/reaction_diffusion_about/fkselector.gif)